 We strongly encourage students currently enrolled on a relevant masters programme to apply for PhD funding.
 The same criteria apply for awards, along with a conditional offer subject to meeting the key entry requirements.

 Business School scholarships

-Nottingham University Business School is currently inviting applications for PhD scholarships from candidates starting their studies in October 2018.
-The scholarships available will be project based and in the following areas:
+Nottingham University Business School is currently inviting applications for a PhD studentship from candidates starting their studies on 1st October 2019.
+The scholarship available will be project based and in the following area:

-The scholarships will be funded for three years and cover a maintenance stipend of £14,553 each year, plus UK/EU student tuition fees of £4,300 at the current rate.
-The expected start date is 1 October 2018.
+The scholarship will be funded for three years and cover a maintenance stipend of £15,009 each year (current ESRC rate), plus UK/EU student tuition fees of £4350 at the current rate.

-Applicants should have a 2.1 or higher honours degree in a social science, and a masters degree which includes a substantial research element, with an average score of over 65% in the taught modules and 65% or above in the dissertation.
+Applicants must have a 2.1 or higher honours degree in a social science, and a masters degree which includes a substantial research element, with a score of 65% or above in the taught modules and 65% or above in the dissertation.

 How to apply